 - Bike or cycle sharing

-- Carsharing – Renting vehicles on rental basis.
+- Carsharing – Renting vehicles on a rental basis.

 - Microtransit – Private companies operating shared vans.